idclark/wrap-it-up/README.md

 wrap-it-up
 ==========

-Toy python wrapper as I experiment with the [http://www.reddit.com/dev/api][Official Reddit API] It's not intended to compete with or be as comprehensive as [https://praw.readthedocs.org/en/latest/][PRAW]
+Toy python wrapper as I experiment with the [Official Reddit API](http://www.reddit.com/dev/api) It's not intended to compete with or be as comprehensive as [PRAW](https://praw.readthedocs.org/en/latest/)[PRAW]

 Usage
 ===========